 To learn more about our Charitable Giving program, or to apply for a grant, please email email@example.com

-The Grant High School All-Night Party Committee received $1,500 to help fund the June 2017 graduation night party.
+The Grant High School All-Night Party Committee received $1,500 for seed money to help fund the June 2018 all-night party for graduating seniors.

-Hancock Street Preschool received $1,800.
-They will use $800 to help fund their general tuition financial assistance program and $1,000 to help with expenses related to the hiring of a second teacher.
+Hancock Street Preschool received $1,500 to support its tuition assistance program and to help with expenses related to the organization’s transition to a co-teaching model.

 For more information about the recipients and their awards, please read the report.